hocbigg/anthropology/extras/other_curricula.md

 # Other curricula

-This curriculum is one of a few efforts to inform learners how they can pursue [Field] independently.
+This curriculum is one of a few efforts to inform learners how they can pursue Anthropology independently.
 Below are a few other such efforts.

 - [Saylor Academy Anthropology Major](https://www.saylor.org/major/anthropology/)
 - [OER Commons Anthropology Hub](https://oercommons.org/hubs/anthropology)